emb-riscv/specs-markdown/csrs.md

 controller.

 All reserved bits read back as 0.
-To find out N at runtime, an application can write an all-1 pattern and read back the register.
+To find out N at runtime, an application can write an 'all-1' pattern and read back the register.

+If the hart does not implement an interrupt controller, the whole register reads back as zero.

 This CSR is specific to the RISC-V microcontroller profile.